cloudflare/workers-sdk/.changeset/wild-poems-run.md

 ---
-"wrangler": minor
+"wrangler": patch
 ---

-feature: Set "upstream" miniflare option when running dev in local mode
+feature By @sbquinlan: Set "upstream" miniflare option when running dev in local mode